In this guide, we will learn how to build a mobile app with Medusa JS.

 What We Are Building

-We will build a simple product listing page in Flutter.
+We are building a simple product listing page in Flutter.
 The app connects to Medusa, fetches all products, and displays them in a grid with images, titles, and prices.

 Prerequisites